SAA-SDT/TS-EAS-subteam-notes/rolling-revision-cycle.md

 ___
 ### Exceptions

 **Minor bug fixes or tag library changes may be reported / implemented outside of this review cycle.
+Such patches would then be approved within TS-EAS directly.

 **For major revisions that would have significant impacts on compatibility with the existing schemas, TS-EAS would conduct more extensive community review and seek approval from Standards Committee and SAA Council.
 TS-EAS may choose to postpone the annual minor revision cycle if a major revision is planned or underway.